 If there are no available jeeps bound to Tanay in Cubao, you can have two trips instead of one by riding a jeep going to Antipolo City.
 From the city proper, there are a lot of jeeps bound to Tanay in Shopwise Antipolo.

-Meeting the Gigantic Windmills of Pililla
+Meeting the Gigantic Pililla Windmill

 We arrived in Pililla Wind Farm at 4 in the afternoon, and there are no parking or entrance fee in this place.
 There are available stores around the area where you can buy snacks, drinks and souvenirs.